Sys Bjerre

 Sys Bjerre (born 15 May 1985, in Vanløse) is a Danish singer-songwriter.

+Career

 Bjerre broke through in the Danish music scene with the hit Malene in the summer of 2008.
 Previously, she had sung a duet with Thomas Buttenschøn and been on tour with Tue West.
 On 28 October 2008 it was publicly announced that Danmarks Radio had accepted her as co-host of Boogie together with Jeppe Voldum.
 Sys Bjerre was invited to the casting.